 Collect any relevant documentation, such as your employment contract, offer letter, termination notice, and any communication related to your termination.
 This will be useful if you decide to consult with an attorney or pursue any legal action.

-Before taking any legal action, it may be worth attempting to negotiate with your former employer or explore mediation if you believe there is room for resolution outside of court and this advice is general in nature and not a substitute for professional legal counsel.
+Before taking any legal action, it may be worth attempting to negotiate with your former employer or explore mediation if you believe there is room for resolution outside of court.
+This advice is general in nature and not a substitute for professional legal counsel.
 An employment attorney will be able to provide you with specific advice based on your jurisdiction and the details of your situation.

 Thanks,